-This year marks your opportunity to add a few twists to your normal Easter celebration!
-With the current lockdown, you might not be able to have your traditional family dinner and egg hunt with all of your extended family, but, you can have a memorable and quality Easter with your stay at home people all the same:
+With social distancing becoming our new normal, you might consider adding a few twists to your normal Easter celebration!
+You can have a memorable and quality Easter with your stay at home people all the same:

 How fun to think about hiding eggs INSIDE of your home!
 There are so many hiding places inside.
 Since your hunting group will likely be significantly smaller than usual, holding your egg hunt indoors should be more manageable.
 If your yard is big enough, have your own personal nature egg hunt outside.
 Consider filling the eggs with different homemade goods, money for savings, “tickets” for future activities, etc. Have fun with it!